LatifaRedoana/Thesis-Python/README.md

 ## 📌 Objectives

-- Preprocess recycling plant data for time series forecasting
+- Preprocess recycling plant data to make it suitable for time series forecasting
+- Identifying key patterns, trends, and seasonal fluctuations
+- Conduct hyperparameter optimization and one-step ahead rolling cross validation approach
-- Apply SARIMA and LSTM models for prediction
+- Perform an empirical study on  traditional model SARIMA and deep learning-based algorithms LSTM
-- Compare model performance using RMSE with rolling cross-validation
+- Compare the predictive performance of both models with the accuracy metric RMSE
-- Forecast future material volumes over a 5-year horizon
+- Long-term forecasting for enhancing material management, planning, and operational efficiency within the recycling industry.

 ---